How to Plant, Grow, and Care for Rhus Glabra

 When you’re looking for a landscape shrub with nice ornamental features, you should consider Rhus glabra, commonly known as smooth sumac.
 Interestingly, it has separate male and female flowers.
 These yellowish-green flowers bloom in the early summer, with the female flowers appearing smaller compared to the male flower.

 Smooth sumac can form thickets that many bird species and small mammals use for protection.
 For example, the red-banded hairstreak butterflies and wild turkeys use the smooth sumac as a food source.
-The fruit is much-needed food in the autumn and winter for countless bird species.
+The fruit is much-needed food in the fall and winter for countless bird species.
 You can even make your own sumac spice from the edible fruit and yellow dye from the inner bark.

 Rhus glabra is native to many wild areas and open woodlands across the Northeastern United States to the west and even north to southern Canada.
 This species isn’t affected by many disease problems, and it’s considered a medium-maintenance shrub that loves full sun and will tolerate dry soil as long as it is well-drained.
 This growing guide will help you determine if the smooth sumac is the best species for your landscape.